-Interest Expense
+Interest Expense (as restated)

-Interest expense was \$0.8 million for the three months ended October 31, 2023 compared to \$0.7 million for the same period in the prior year.
-This \$0.1 million increase can primarily be attributed to interest expense associated with the revolving credit facility we entered into in March 2023.
+Interest expense was \$0.8 million for the three months ended October 31, 2023 compared to \$0.9 million for the same period in the prior year.
+This \$0.1 million decrease can primarily be attributed to a \$0.1 million decrease in interest expense associated with our 2026 Notes.
+For further information regarding the 2026 Notes, see Note 3 of the notes to unaudited condensed consolidated financial statements.

-Income Tax Benefit
+Income Tax Benefit (as restated)

-Income tax benefit was \$2.4 million for the three months ended October 31, 2023 compared to \$2.1 million for the same period in the prior year.
-This \$0.3 million increase in income tax benefit can primarily be attributed to our pre-tax net loss for the current year period.
-Our effective tax rate for the current year period was approximately 20% and was computed based on the U.S. federal statutory rate of 21% adjusted primarily for the tax impact of stock-based compensation, non-deductible officers' compensation, and transportation fringe benefits.
+Income tax benefit was \$2.4 million for the three months ended October 31, 2023 compared to \$2.9 million for the same period in the prior year.
+This \$0.5 million decrease in income tax benefit can primarily be attributed to our pre-tax net loss for the current year period.
+Our effective tax rate for the current year period was approximately 20.0% and was computed based on the U.S. federal statutory rate of 21% adjusted primarily for the tax impact of stockbased compensation, non-deductible officers' compensation, and transportation fringe benefits.